 - Work with established community and government entities to provide the needed services for these reengaged fathers.

-- Promote financial responsibility for the children of these fathers.
+- Promote financial responsibility for the children of these fathers through our employment network.

-- Provide counseling and support groups for emotionally damaged fathers.
+- Provide support groups for emotionally damaged fathers.

 - Become a community clearinghouse for the qualified available research and programs designed to combat this epidemic.